nalinbhardwaj/Nova-Scotia/README.md

 To use it yourself, install this branch of [Circom](https://docs.circom.io) which adds support for the [Pasta Curves](https://electriccoin.co/blog/the-pasta-curves-for-halo-2-and-beyond/) to the C++ witness generator: [nalinbhardwaj/pasta](https://github.com/nalinbhardwaj/circom/tree/pasta).
 To install this branch, clone the git repo (using `git clone https://github.com/nalinbhardwaj/circom.git && git checkout pasta`).
 Then build and install the `circom` binary by running `cargo build --release && cargo install --path circom`.
 This will overwrite any existing `circom` binary.
 Refer to the [Circom documentation](https://docs.circom.io/getting-started/installation/#installing-dependencies) for more information.

+Note that if you are interested in generating and verifying proofs in browsers, you must use the WASM witness generator.
+We will describe in-browser proving and verification later in the README.

 ### Writing Nova Step Circuits in Circom

 To write Nova Scotia circuits in Circom, we operate on the abstraction of one step of recursion.
 We write a circuit that takes a list of public inputs (named `step_in`) and outputs the same number of public outputs.
 These public outputs will then be routed to the next step of recursion as `step_in`, and this will continue until we reach the end of the recursion iterations.
 Within a step circuit, besides the public inputs, Circom circuits can input additional private inputs (with any name/JSON structure Circom will accept).
 We will instrument the piping of these private inputs in our Rust shimming.

 When you're ready, compile your circuit using `circom [file].circom --r1cs --sym --c --prime vesta` for the vesta curve.
 Compile the C++ witness generator in `[file]_cpp` by running `make` in that folder.
-We will later use the R1CS file and the witness generator binary, so make note of their filepaths.
+Alternately, you can compile the WASM witness generator using `circom [file].circom --r1cs --sym --wasm --prime vesta`.
+We will later use the R1CS file and the witness generator binary (either C++ binary or WASM), so make note of their filepaths.
 You can independently test these step circuits by running witness generation as described in the [Circom documentation](https://docs.circom.io/getting-started/computing-the-witness/).

 ### Rust shimming for Nova Scotia